 - If gluten-free is important to you, tamari sauce can be substituted for soy sauce.

-Toss the chicken in a bowl with flour, salt and pepper.
-Shake off excess flour and cook in a large skillet over medium-high heat with oil.
+Step 1: Toss the chicken in a bowl with flour, salt and pepper.

 Side Dish Options